perladvent/perldotcom/content/article/_pub_2004_11_24_debugger_ref.md

       "perl-reference-card",
       "richard-foley"
    ],
-   "categories" : "Debugging",
-   "title" : "Perl Debugger Quick Reference",
-   "slug" : "/pub/2004/11/24/debugger_ref.html",
-   "date" : "2004-11-24T00:00:00-08:00",
-   "draft" : null,
-   "thumbnail" : "/images/_pub_2004_11_24_debugger_ref/111-debugger.gif",
    "description" : "Perl's debugger is powerful but somewhat esoteric.
 The core perldebtut tutorial is a good introduction, but who wants to skim through pages of documentation when you only need a quick refresher on the syntax of a command?
-Let this printable..."
+Let this printable...", "thumbnail" : "/images/_pub_2004_11_24_debugger_ref/111-debugger.gif", "authors" : [
+      "richard-foley"
+   ],
+   "title" : "Perl Debugger Quick Reference",
+   "slug" : "/pub/2004/11/24/debugger_ref.html"
 }